VigneshVSV/hololinked/README.md

     serial_number = String(default=None, allow_None=True, URL_path='/serial-number',
                         doc="serial number of the spectrometer to connect/or connected", http_method=("GET", "PUT"))
-    # GET and PUT is for read and write respectively & default
+    # GET and PUT is for read and write the property respectively & default.
+Use other HTTP methods if necessary.

     integration_time = Number(default=1000, bounds=(0.001, None), crop_to_bounds=True,
                             URL_path='/integration-time',